pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0125.md

 ### 👋 NavigationStackStore

-The most recent view helper we added to the library is the `NavigationStackStore`, and even it is now obselete in the world of observation tools.
+The most recent view helper we added to the library is the `NavigationStackStore`, and even it is now obsolete in the world of observation tools.
 It's a dedicated view that helps derive stores to each element of a collection of features to be used in stack navigation.

 It's typical use looks something like this: